stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 You point your finger toward a creature within range and whisper a message.
 The target (and only the target) hears the message and can reply in a whisper that only you can hear.

 You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.
 Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood blocks the spell.
 The spell doesn't have to follow a straight line and can travel freely around corners or through openings.

-This spell's range increases by 120-feet when you reach 5th level (240-feet), 11th level (360-feet), and 17th level (480-feet).

 ## Mold Earth
 *Transmutation cantrip*<br>